rhiannemock/ketoboot/README.md

 7. i have reduced the font size for an easier on the eye appearance as it was too large.

-8. i have tried to remove the bootstrap gutters giving the screen a slight horizontal scroll
+8. i have tried to remove the bootstrap gutters giving the screen a slight horizontal scroll i have not been successful in this as of yet but i am aware of it.